NCAS-CMS/cfdm/docs/source/tutorial.rst

 array on disk or in memory that is contained in a `Data` instance) is compressed.
 This means that the cfdm package includes algorithms for uncompressing each type of compressed array.

+..
+TODO CF-1.8 Note that geometries use ragged arrays

 There are two basic types of compression supported by the CF
 conventions: ragged arrays (as used by :ref:`discrete sampling